alexgromero/zendesk-ticket-viewer/README.md

 # Zendesk Ticket Viewer
-This project was implemented for Zendesk's Co-Op Coding Challenge
+*This project was implemented for Zendesk's Co-Op Coding Challenge*

+The Zendesk Ticket Viewer is a CLI application that allows the user to view the tickets in their Zendesk account.

-The ticket viewer should:\
+The ticket viewer should:
-[x] Connect to the Zendesk API\
+- [x] Connect to the Zendesk API
-[x] Request all the tickets for your account\
+- [x] Request all the tickets for your account
-[x] Display them in a list\
+- [x] Display them in a list
-[x] Display individual ticket details\
+- [x] Display individual ticket details
-[ ] Page through tickets when more than 25 are returned\
+- [ ] Page through tickets when more than 25 are returned

+## Prerequisites
+- Java installed on your machine

+## Getting Started
+1. clone git repo into directory of your choice
+2. navigate to the directory

+## Compilation
+In the working directory, compile the java program with this command:\
+`javac -sourcepath src -d out -cp lib/json-20210307.jar src/Main.java`

+## Execution
+To run the compiled program execute this command:\
+`java -cp out:lib/json-20210307.jar Main`